open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 A `Tracer` is responsible for creating spans and interacting with the [Context](../propagation/).
-A tracer is acquired from a `TracerProvider`, specifying the name and version of the
-[library instrumenting](/docs/concepts/instrumentation/libraries/) the
-instrumented library or application to be monitored.
+A tracer is acquired from a `TracerProvider`, specifying the name and other (optional) identifying information about the [library instrumenting](/docs/concepts/instrumentation/libraries/) the instrumented library or application to be monitored.
 More information is available in the specification chapter